Skip to content

 If you decide to move on from X and would like to join another text-focused platform, there are several to consider:

-• Threads: Integrated with Instagram, Threads is designed for conversation-focused content.
-It’s gaining traction but still lacks advanced scheduling and analytics tools.
-You can find out more about Threads in Nicola’s article, Should you be using Threads to grow your social media audience?
+• Threads: Meta’s text-based companion to Instagram, which has seen very fast growth in users and engagement.
+You can find out more about Threads in our article, Should you be using Threads to grow your social media audience?

 In summary